juanbkm/donor2019/content/modalities/old-trust-funds.md

       - item:
         partner: Japan
     description: |
-      This fund provides financial incentives to promote the adoption of advanced low carbon technologies in ADB financed sovereign and non-sovereign projects.
+      This fund provides financial incentives to promote the adoption of advanced low carbon technologies in ADB financed sovereign and nonsovereign projects.
 It provides grants and technical assistance to ADB projects that use the Joint Crediting Mechanism, a bilateral carbon market mechanism initiated by the government of Japan.
 In 2019, the fund was replenished by US$9.25 million.
 It also cofinanced a project with ADB that seeks to improve <a href="https://www.adb.org/projects/49173-004/main#project-pds" target="_blank">Mongolia’s health system</a> to benefit its disadvantaged groups.
   - item:
     type: single
     name: Japan Scholarship Program